 Haiyan Wu, was born in Beijing, China.
 Wu graduated from The Beijing Dance Academy with honors in Ballet.
 She performed in Paris with the Le Jeune Ballet de France as a guest artist while she was in school.
 After her graduation, she joined The National Ballet of China where she performed leading roles with the company at many important international and domestic performances, including performing for the President of China.
 Her performances were seen on CCTV by over a billion people across China.
 Wu joined Miami City Ballet as a Principal Dancer in 2003 after she won the Gold Medal of the USA International Ballet Competition in Jackson, Mississippi in 2002.
 (The USA IBC was founded in 1978.
 It is one of the world’s top competitions for ballet.
 This competition is attended by dancers from all over the world to represent their country for bronze, silver, or gold medals in a variety of categories of ballet in an Olympic-style competition.)
 Wu is also the Gold Medal winner of The Shanghai International Ballet Competition in 2001.
 Wu was named one of the top 10 performers of Miami’s Adrienne Arsht Center in 2010.
 As a guest artist, Wu has performed all over the world including France, Russia, Denmark, Turkey, Hong Kong and Taiwan.
 Her repertoire includes principal roles in works by George Balanchine, Christopher Wheeldon, Jerome Robbins, Ben Stevenson, Christopher Stowell and Edward Villella, among others.
 Wu has performed the principle roles also in the full-length classics Romeo and Juliet, Swan Lake, The Sleeping Beauty, Giselle, Nutcracker, Don Quixote, La Corsaire and Coppelia.

 In addition to her dancing experience, Wu has taught and coached in Beijing, Orlando, Clearwater, Long Beach and Hartford.
-She taught master classes for Long Beach Ballet , Ballet Northwest, and coached the Paquita at Hartford University.
+She taught master classes for Long Beach Ballet , Ballet Northwest, Oregon Ballet Theatre School, and coached the Paquita at Hartford University.
 Wu specializing in teaching ballet, modern, contemporary, character dance, lyrical as well as Chinese classical and folk dance.
 With her extensive experience in dance performance, her professional training and her passion of teaching dance, Wu would love to guide her students to explore the artistic world and the beauty of all types of dances.

 Yang Zou was born in Changsha, China.
 Mr. Zou began his ballet training at Guangzhou Art School and danced with Guangzhou Ballet for years.
 He danced for Miami City Ballet as a Principal Soloist, and joined Oregon Ballet Theater as a Principal Dancer in 2011.
 He has performed many important roles in classic Ballets as well as famous contemporary dances.
 He has also performed all over the world including Hong Kong, Macau, Japan, Korea, France, Germany, Italy, Holland, Australia and Peru.